 Over a million patients are struggling with persistent Lyme disease.
-Research has shown that up to 20% of Lyme patients have ongoing symptoms, which in some cases can be severe and debilitating.
+Research has shown that up to 30% of Lyme patients have ongoing symptoms, which in some cases can be severe and debilitating.
 Many clinicians and scientists believe that the persistence of bacteria is the cause of these lingering symptoms is the existence of persistent infection of Borrelia burgdorferi, the bacteria that causes Lyme disease, according to many clinicians and researchers as well as scientific studies.
 While the CDC calls these lingering symptoms “post-treatment Lyme disease syndrome” (PTLDS), it is our belief that the more accurate term is Persistent Lyme Disease (PLD) or “chronic Lyme disease.”
 The term PLD supports the scientific belief that the disease can live on beyond treatment.
 The studies below demonstrate the existence of persistent infection, giving validity to the terms “persistent” and “chronic.
 The studies below, many funded by Bay Area Lyme, demonstrate the existence of persistent infection, giving validity to the term persistent Lyme.

 Blum, Lisa K.; Adamska, Julia Z; Martin, Dale S.; Rebman, Alison W.; Elliott, Serra E.; Cao, Richard R. L.; Embers, Monica E.; Aucott, John N.; Soloski, Mark J.; Robinson, William H. Frontiers in Immunology.
 2018; 9: 1634.

 This paper, funded by Bay Area Lyme Foundation, demonstrates that a robust immune response is associated with more rapid resolution of Lyme disease, and patients who reported persistent symptoms exhibited lower levels of immune response at the initial visit as compared with those that returned to health.